symbiodyssey/bolt-affiliatews-doc/configure_template.rst

 Create a block called 404 Not found with the slug set as /block/404-not-found.

 In the content you can write your own message that will be displayed if a visitor access a page that does not exist.

-Footer
-******

-Create a block called Footer with the slug set as /block/footer.

-In the content you can write the footer of your website that will be displayed on every page.

-Category image
-**************

-Create a block called Footer with the slug set as /block/category-image.

-Upload an image that will be the default picture of a category if non is uploaded.